Total Hip Replacement in NYC & Stamford, CT

 • Fewer postoperative restrictions: With fewer incisions and preservation of muscles and tendons, patients may also have fewer postoperative restrictions.
 Patients may have a better range of motion in their hip and also be able to bear weight sooner when compared to patients who underwent hip replacement via a posterior approach.

 Popular media has labeled posterior hip replacement surgery as “traditional” hip replacement surgery.
-Historically, posterior approach was the dominant approach in the US for hip replacement because of its ease and reproducibility.
+Historically, the posterior approach was the dominant approach in the US for hip replacement because of its ease and reproducibility.

-While the posterior approach historically had a high dislocation rate compared to other approaches, the soft tissue repair, precise component placement with robotics, and modern implant designs do lower the dislocation risk.
+While the posterior approach historically had a high dislocation rate compared to other approaches, soft tissue repair, precise component placement with robotics, and modern implant designs do lower the dislocation risk.

 Functional recovery?
 No precautions, slightly faster Precautions, slightly slower